minetest/contentdb/app/flatpages/help/ranks_permissions.md

 * **New Members** - mostly untrusted, cannot change package meta data or publish releases without approval.
 * **Members** - Trusted to change the meta data of their own packages', but cannot publish releases.
+* **Trusted Members** - Same as above, but can approve their own releases and packages.
 * **Editors** - Trusted to change the meta data of any package, and also make and publish releases.
 * **Moderators** - Same as above, but can manage users.
 * **Admins** - Full access.